Federal Student Aid Changes from the One Big Beautiful Bill Act

 Parent PLUS Loan Annual Limits

-*effective July 1, 2026 | All new combined parent borrowers may borrow $20,000 per year per dependent student. | Legacy provisions allow for current parents borrowers to borrow up to cost of attendance (COA) minus all other gift aid. |
+*effective July 1, 2026 | All combined parent borrowers may borrow $20,000 per year per dependent student. | Interim exception allows for current parents borrowers to borrow up to cost of attendance (COA) minus all other gift aid. |

-Parent PLUS Loan Lifetime Aggregate Limit
+Parent PLUS Loan Aggregate Limit

-*effective July 1, 2026 | All new combined parents borrowers may borrow up to $65,000 per dependent student in their lifetime.
-This limit is without regard to any PLUS loans that have been repaid, forgiven, canceled, or discharged. | Legacy provisions do not have a lifetime aggregate limit on Parent PLUS loan borrowing. |
+*effective July 1, 2026 | All combined parents borrowers may borrow up to $65,000 per dependent student in their lifetime.
+This limit is without regard to any PLUS loans that have been repaid, forgiven, canceled, or discharged. | Interim exception does not have a lifetime aggregate limit on Parent PLUS loan borrowing. |

 Loan Repayment Options